OrgesKreka/NFA-simulator-with-epsilon-moves/README.md

 3. line - lexicographically sorted symols of the alphabet separated with `,`
 4. line - lexicographically sorted acceptable states separated with `,`
 5. line - starting state
-6. line and all other rows - transition function in format `currentState,alphabetSymbol->collectionOfNextStates`.
+6. line and all other lines - transition function in format `currentState,alphabetSymbol->collectionOfNextStates`.
 Epsilon transition is marked with `$`.
 Empty collection of next states is marked with `#`.

 Input